Secretary General of the Lok Sabha

-The Secretary General of the Lok Sabha is the administrative head of the Lok Sabha Secretariat.
+The Secretary General of the Lok Sabha (ISO: Lōka Sabhā kē Mahāsaciva) is the administrative head of the Lok Sabha Secretariat.
 The secretary general is appointed by the Speaker of the Lok Sabha.
 The post of secretary general is of the rank of the Cabinet Secretary in the Government of India, who is the senior most civil servant to the Indian government.